3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Methodology

 To effectively reduce $L_{\text{render}}$ during training, it is crucial to ensure the rendering quality of boundaries and the multi-view stability of boundaries.
 In this way, the Boundary Guidance lead 3DGS to incorporate boundary prior information into the 3D space.
-As shown in~\figrefn{fig:pipeline}~(better viewed when zoomed in), 3DGS trained with Boundary Guidance demonstrates improved spatial distribution of Gaussian blobs compared to those trained without it, without introducing additional learnable parameters.
+As shown in~\figrefn{fig:teaser}, 3DGS trained with Boundary Guidance demonstrates improved spatial distribution of Gaussian blobs compared to those trained without it.
+Besides, \figrefn{fig:rendered_im} shows the rendered images from different views by 3DGS trained with Boundary Guidance.
+The category-specific boundaries are clearly rendered with preserved multi-view consistency, evidencing that the 3D representation has successfully embedded the priors from Boundary Guidance.